cn-uofbasel/PyCN-lite/README.md

 * make this a Python package (setup.cfg etc)
 * move the pycn-lite/icn/bin directory to pycn-lite/bin
 * remove the absolute paths for micropython
-* validate the packet formats
+* validate the ndn and ccnx packet formats
-* add the FLIC library
+* complete the FLIC library for ccnx
-* add (any and a lot of) unit tests
+* add (any and a lots of) unit tests
-* make CS optional for UNIX (currently disabled because of ESP8266)
+* make the CS optional for UNIX (currently disabled because of ESP8266)
 * ...

 ## Confirmed IoT devices running the PyCN-lite software:

-ESP8266 (features separate WiFis for uplink and local AP, has 28KB RAM)
+ESP8266 (features separate WiFis for uplink and local AP, 96KB RAM of which 28KB RAM is left for Micrpython applications)
 * [nodeMCU](http://nodemcu.com/index_en.html)